michalk-k/Home-Assistant-TimscaleDB/energy-spot-prices.md

 EXECUTE FUNCTION ltss_energy_ote.tr_ltss_oteprices();
 ```

-Notice error handling.
-By default every error rolls back the transation.
-In our case having complete data in `ltss` table is prioritized.
-When error is suppressed, its details are forwarded to the log as warnings.
+Note the error handling: by default, any error rolls back the transaction.
+Here, we prioritize having complete data in the `ltss` table.
+Errors are suppressed and logged as warnings.

 <details>
 <summary>For users of the Czech Energy Spot Prices custom integration</summary>
-The `Czech Energy Spot Prices` integration provides a `sensor.tomorrow_spot_electricity_hour_order` sensor with a significant flaw: when prices are set in its attributes, the state is set to `none`.
-This causes LTSS to ignore it.
-Below is a template sensor that resolves this problem and organizes data in a way that matches the rest of this article.
+The `Czech Energy Spot Prices` integration provides a `sensor.tomorrow_spot_electricity_hour_order` sensor with a significant flaw: when prices are set in its attributes, the state is set to `none`, causing LTSS to ignore it.
+Below is a template sensor that resolves this and structures the data as required:

 ```yaml
 template: